 About Bike to Shop

-From August 7 - 20, 2021, local businesses in 20 neighbourhoods across Metro Vancouver are offering amazing freebies and sweet deals for people biking to their businesses.
-Half of the neighborhoods are taking part from August 7 - 13 and the other half from August 14 - 20 - so you have plenty of opportunities to explore!
-Check out the schedule to see which neighborhoods and businesses are participating.
+From August 7 - 20, 2021, 119 local businesses in 20 neighbourhoods across Metro Vancouver offered amazing freebies and sweet deals for people biking to their businesses.
+Half of the neighbourhoods took part from August 7 - 13 and the other half from August 14 - 20 - plenty of opportunities to explore!

-In person events are BACK!
-We have 11 Knowledge HUBs around the region where you can stop by for free bike fix ups, snacks, bike information, giveaways, engage with your local community and enter to win great prizes.
-Check out the full schedule to find a Knowledge HUB in your community.
+In-person events are BACK!
+We hosted 11 Knowledge HUBs around the region where people stopped by for free bike fix-ups, snacks, bike information, giveaways, engaged with the local community and entered to win great prizes.

-Registration is 100% free.
-Let’s show our businesses and decision-makers how important cycling is for local business and for the community.
+Bike to Shop registration is always 100% free.
+Thank you for showing our businesses and decision-makers how important cycling is for local businesses and for the community.

 Why would you bike to shop?